BBVA/apicheck/docs/source/home/internals.rst

             get:
                 override: true

 The first part is metadata.
-You can query ApiCheck to get the set of rules using this data.
+You can query ``APICheck`` to get the set of rules that apply to this data.
 Name and version are required, any other datum is optional.

 .. code-block:: yaml